 This setting specifies that reaction rates are proportional to the difference between the current concentration and some limiting potential value.
+This value can be locally overwritten by limiting potential values specified in water quality settings of the 'Pipes' editor.

 Roughness Correlation